Introduction to Computer Science Theory, 4003-380, 20124

 - simple combinatorics

-6. Homeworks will usually be due on Wednesdays at 4pm at the start of class, and
+6. Homeworks will usually be due on Mondays at 4pm at the start of class, and

 are posted at least 6 days before they are due.
 The actual